Course Contracts for Students

 Steps to Contracting a Course:

-Discuss your idea with the professor, who must be a tenured or tenure-track faculty member.
+Discuss your idea with the professor, who must hold the PhD or appropriate terminal degree in his/her field or obtain permission from their department head.
 This step should ideally be undertaken during the semester prior to enrollment, as you are developing your course schedule for the next semester.
 If not, begin discussions with your professor during the first week of the class.

 Following your initial discussion, formalize your ideas with your professor by developing answers to the two questions found in the contract documents in WorkFlow.
 These questions are discussed in detail below.